 A central courtyard

-At the center of Edward P. Evans Hall is an enclosed courtyard, which acts as the heart of the school, providing outdoor space to study and socialize.
+At the center of Edward P. Evans Hall is the enclosed Shen Courtyard, which acts as the heart of the school, providing outdoor space to study and socialize.
 The courtyard, glass façade, and open layout allows people to see from one area to another across the campus, creating a unifying effect, a sense that activities throughout the building are interconnected.
 The expansive courtyard links Evans Hall architecturally to other Yale buildings built around courtyards, such as the Sterling Law Building and the residential colleges.